Post

 Recommended 16:9 video resolutions for YouTube.

 You can refer to a video as Full HD if its aspect ratio is 16:9 with a resolution of at least 1920 by 1080.
-The resolution can be higher, e.g., a resolution of 2304 by 1296 is higher than Full HD but falls short of Quad HD.
+The resolution can be higher; for example, 2304 by 1296 is higher than Full HD but still falls short of Quad HD.

 A coding screencast should be at least Full HD to ensure that the code is crisp and easy to read.